Imdavyking/life_source/README.md

 # Life Source

-This is a solution that rewards users with token for recycling and use them to uphold the SDG goals (on creative - 5115)
+This is a solution that rewards users with token for recycling and use them to uphold the SDG goals (on creator - 5115)

 - Clean Water and Sanitation
 - Climate Action